Richieone13/portfolio/README.md

 * Classification problem to predict whether the applicant will be eligible for a loan
 * Exploratory Data Analysis and creating visualisation of the dataset
 * 80% accuracy to predict whether the applicant is eligable for a loan using Logisitic Regression-CrossValidation
+* Size of Dataset: 614 entries with set of 13 features

 <img src="LoanPrediction/Images/tierra-mallorca-rgJ1J8SDEAY-unsplash.png" width="500" height="375">